kenwat1/NNML-Project-Fall20/README.md

 The neural network used in this project is a convolutional neural network using Conv1D.
 The network consists of three layers, two convolutional and an output layers.

 ## Results
+Results are shown in Figure 6 and 7, representing the training and testing accuracies.

 ## Discussion
+This project was intended to apply the Convolutional Neural Network to the work by Carlyon (1991) on discrimination of FM coherence and incoherence.
+The psychophysical experiment showed that human listeners are sensitive to FM incoherence only with harmonic stimuli because "mistuning cue" is not available with inharmonic stimuli.
+The current project was expected to be a bridge between two fields: psychophysics and machine learning.

 ## References
 Bregman, A. S. (1990).
 Auditory Scene Analysis: The Perceptual Organization of Sound.
 MIT Press.